raspberrypilearning/getting-started-with-raspberry-pi-lesson/Lesson-1/lesson-plan-1.md

 	Explain the students that they have now loaded the **Graphical User Interface** or GUI of the operating system.
 Ask them to identify any parts that they recognise, for example, the desktop, task bar, menu system, mouse pointer, icons, etc.

-##Extension

-Compare a Raspberry Pi to a desktop computer.
+6. As an exstention task, ask students to compare a Raspberry Pi to a desktop computer.
 What are the similarities.
 What are the differences?
 In what situations could you use a Raspberry Pi instead of a desktop computer? (e.g. in a weather station)

 ##Plenary